gareth-c/lagident/README.md

 docker compose up
 ```
 This will build Lagident and start it together with
 its database.
-Access the Lagident on http://localhost:9933.
+Access Lagident on http://localhost:9933.

 ### Standalone with sqlite